sUnderstanding Chronic Pain_ Can It Be Cured or Just Managed_ image

 The Future of Chronic Pain and Healing

 Researchers are unlocking exciting new possibilities for people living with chronic pain.
-Studies on nerve repair, the body’s immune system, and even retraining the brain are opening doors to breakthroughs once thought impossible.
+Studies on nerve repair, the body’s immune system, and even brain retraining are opening doors to breakthroughs once thought impossible.
 While there isn’t a guaranteed cure yet, progress continues every year, offering fresh hope to those asking, “Can chronic pain be cured?”
-Until that day arrives, proven treatments remain the best way to restore quality of life – especially with a supportive care team by your side.
+Until that day arrives, proven treatments such as pain medication remain the best way to restore quality of life, especially with a supportive care team by your side.

 Finding Relief in Jersey City